PipeOpsHQ/pipeops-k8-agent/docs/local-development.md

 You should now see:

 ```
-"Loaded cluster token from disk"
+"Loaded cluster token from state"
 "has_token": true
 ```